Tahm1n/jQuery-Review-Project/README.md

 # Student instructions
 1. Fork this repository
 2. Open your new repository in cloud9
-3. Preview index.html and you will see the steps you need to complete.
+3. Preview index.html and press the "PROJECT GOALS" button and you will see the steps you need to complete.

 # Topics
 Students will need to use the following skills